Neurotech-HQ/pypesa/README.md

 >>>mpesa = Mpesa(environmnent="production")
 ```

+## To do list

+- Adding a well structured documentation
+- Adding a detailed test case to the implementation
+- Fixing rising bugs

 ## Contributing

-Wanna contribute ? then please [contributing.md](https://github.com/Kalebu/pypesa/blob/main/Contributing.md) to see how
+Wanna contribute to Pypesa ? then please [contributing.md](https://github.com/Kalebu/pypesa/blob/main/Contributing.md) to see how

 ## Give it a star